Aakri1134/assignment-hlsr/answers.md

 For example,
 I’d use ChatGPT or GitHub Copilot or Claude to make React components like modals or cards using frameworks like Tailwind, saving hours on repetitive codes.

-To ensure reliability, I’d auto-generate unit tests using AI with tools like Testing Library, covering edge cases that might be missed in a rush.
+To ensure reliability, I’d auto-generate unit tests using AI with tools like Claude, covering edge cases that might be missed in a rush.

 For designing , I could use Figma-to-code tools (like Locofy or Anima) to turn designs into responsive React code, speeding up UI implementation.